kubernetes/website/content/en/blog/_posts/2019-10-10-contributor-summit-san-diego-schedule.md

 * **[Vision]**: SIG-Architecture will be sharing their vision of where we're going with Kubernetes development for the next year and beyond.
-* **[Security]**: Tim Allclair will share the current state of security, and Vallery Lancey will lead a discussion about making our platform secure by default.
+* **[Security]**: Tim Allclair and CJ Cullen will present on the current state of Kubernetes security.
+In another security talk, Vallery Lancey will lead a discussion about making our platform secure by default.
 * **[Prow]**: Interested in working with Prow and contributing to Test-Infra, but not sure where to start?
 Rob Keilty will help you get a Prow test environment running on your laptop.